-We specialise in proprietary estoppel and equitable interest claims and deal with cases on a No Win, No Fee basis on a nationwide basis.
+We specialise in proprietary estoppel claims and deal with cases on a No Win, No Fee basis on a nationwide basis.

 And if you would like to know more about the recent High Court case, which featured a family farm in Somerset, then here’s a brief(ish) summary.